 The PM10 maintenance plan also identifies a test whereby the region must demonstrate that transportation construction emissions do not exceed those assumed in the emissions budgets.
 The budgets were established on the assumption that all of the facilities in the 2020 Fiscally Constrained RTP, the RTP in effect at the time the PM10 SIP was adopted, would be constructed at rates of 11.4 lane-miles per year for freeways and 62.7 lane-miles per year for major regional and principal arterials.
-To pass the test, the rate of lane-mile construction proposed in the 2040 MVRTP must be less than or equal to the rate of construction in the 2020 Fiscally Constrained RTP.
-The rate of construction for the 2040 MVRTP is about 7.9 lane-miles per year for freeways/tollways and 31.1 lane-miles per year for major regional arterials and principal arterials.
+To pass the test, the rate of lane-mile construction in the 2020 Fiscally Constrained RTP.
+The rate of construction for the 2040 MVRTP is about 7.9 lane-miles per year for freeways/tollways and 31.1 lane-miles per year for major regional arterials.
 Thus, the construction emissions of the 2040 MVRTP are less than the construction emissions assumed in the budgets and the test is passed.